apache/rocketmq-externals/rocketmq-serializer/README.md

 Both APIs and implements(string, json, avro...) are included in this module.

 ## APIs
 The core serializer & deserializer API are interfaces `RocketMQSerializer` and `RocketMQDeserializer`.
+In order to centralized manage avro schemas, you can implement `SchemaRegistry` interface in `rocketmq-serializer-avro` module, and use `SchemaRegistry` registering and getting schemas.

-## Implements
+## Implementations
 ### Supported Formats

 | Format        | Serializer           | Deserializer  |